Knowledge-Aware Federated Active Learning with Non-IID Data: Method

 In our experiment, each labelled set $\mathcal{D}_k^L$ starts from only a small proportion of the local dataset on the client $k$.
 We demonstrate with experiments in later sections that, with the imbalanced class distributions and the small size of training data, a simple local client update using cross-entropy loss is not enough for training.
 The balanced loss allocates more weight to data from rare classes and less weight to data from common classes to deal with the problem.
 It prevents the model from becoming biased towards common classes during training.

-\textit{Remark:} Although our balanced loss (Eq.~\eqref{eq:g-loss}) is similar in formulation compared with the aforementioned knowledge-specialized probabilities, i.e., Eq.~\eqref{eq:ks-prob-p} and \eqref{eq:ks-prob-q}, they neither function similarly nor conflict with each other.
-The knowledge-specialized probabilities are designed to add weight on specialized classes when computing the disagreement for active sampling.
-The imbalanced loss helps to train the model as well as possible with existing labelled data by enlarging the data loss of unfamiliar-class data, and compressing the loss of common-class data.
-In a word, the knowledge-specialized probabilities aim to sample well among unlabelled data, while the imbalanced loss aim to train well using labelled data.
+\textbf{\textit{Remark:}} Although our balanced loss (Eq.~\eqref{eq:g-loss}) looks similar in formulation compared with the aforementioned knowledge-specialized probabilities, i.e., Eq.~\eqref{eq:ks-prob-p} and \eqref{eq:ks-prob-q}, they are designed for various purposes and function differently.
+Eq.~\eqref{eq:ks-prob-p} and \eqref{eq:ks-prob-q} are designed to compute the active sampling scores, and Eq.~\eqref{eq:g-loss} is a loss that updates the client models.
+The knowledge-specialized probabilities magnify the KL-Divergence computed from common classes for sampling, while the balanced loss magnifies the loss computed from rare classes.

-\paragraph{Global-to-Local Knowledge Compensation.} Due to the extreme limitation and non-uniformity of local data labels, the clients' can perform weakly on rare classes.
+\paragraph{Global-to-Local Knowledge Compensation.} Due to the extreme limitation and non-uniformity of local data labels, the clients can perform weakly on rare classes.
 The weak classes of clients differ depending on the data distributions.
 Such statistical heterogeneity of clients can be harmful in model aggregation.
 To compensate for the clients' knowledge on the weak classes, we further introduce an extra loss $\mathcal{L}_\text{compen}$.
 Since the global model aggregates parameters of local clients, they usually have a more balanced performance over different classes.
 On classes where each client considers to be rare, the global model is likely to perform better than the client.
 Hence, it is reasonable to design the knowledge-compensation process which conducts knowledge distillation from the global model to the clients using unlabelled data.
 We later show with experiments that $\mathcal{L}_\text{compen}$ can save the communication cost via boosting the convergence.
 The loss $\mathcal{L}_\text{compen}$ on client $k$ can be evaluated as follows.
 We first sample unlabelled data ${\bm x'}$ from $\mathcal{D}_k^U$.
 Then we compute the logits ${\bm z} = g({\bm x'};{\bm{\Omega}})$ and the pseudo label ${y'} = \argmax\limits_c g_c({\bm x'};{\bm\Omega})$ with the downloaded global model.
-Note that this ${\bm\Omega}$ can be acquired as the initialized $\bm\omega^t_k$ for each communication round $t$ on client $k$ according to line $9$ of Alg.~\ref{alg:KAFAL}.
 The loss weight can be computed as $\bm\Gamma(\bm x')=\frac{\sum_{c\in\mathbb{C}}n_{k,c}}{n_{k,y'}}$, and the compensation loss is then defined as: